nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Dealing with corrupted data files

    1. Do an initial launch of the application as described in _Launch and shutdown_ segment above.
+Type `learn` to view all flashcards available.

    1. Open `current_folder/data/flashcards.json`.

    1. Do some modifications that are possibly malicious.
        - Modify a field name of `flashcards.json`.
 E.g. change `question` to `questions`
-       - Modify the `tag` value of some flashcard to include characters that neither alphabetic or numeric.
+       - Modify the `tag` value of some flashcard to include characters that are neither alphabetic or numeric.
 E.g. `&*&`, `你好世界`.
        - Modify the `question` value of some flashcard to include latin-specific characters.
 E.g. `Español`.

    1. Relaunch the application.
 Type `learn` to go into the `learn` mode.
 Original (unmodified) data content should present.

    1. **Close the application** and inspect the `flashcards.json` file.
 Modified parts of the original data content should disappear.

 1. Dealing with missing data files